-Hailed for her “clear, bright tone” (Cleveland Classical) and described as “fiery, wild, and dangerous” (Classical Voice North Carolina), soprano Margaret Carpenter Haigh is a soloist and chamber musician based in Charlotte, North Carolina.
+Hailed for her “perfect vocalism” and described as “fiery, wild, and dangerous” (Classical Voice North Carolina) with “a talent for character portrayal” (Chicago Classical Review), soprano Margaret Carpenter Haigh is a soloist and chamber musician based in Charlotte, North Carolina.
 Recent and upcoming solo engagements include Handel's Messiah with the Memphis and Winston-Salem Symphony Orchestras; BWV 51 Jauchzet Gott in allen Landen and Ralph Vaughan Willliams’ Benedicite with Arizona Musicfest Orchestra; Rutter's Requiem with the Evansville Philharmonic Orchestra; BWV 105 Herr, hehe nicht ins Gericht mit deinem Knecht with the Oregon Bach Festival Orchestra; Bach's B minor Mass with Bach Akademie Charlotte, and Del Tredici's An Alice Symphony with the Portland Symphony.
 Alongside her husband, organist and harpsichordist Nicolas Haigh, Margaret is co-founder of L’Académie du Roi Soleil, an ensemble specializing in French music from the time of Louis XIV and with which she has performed in venues including York Minster; New College Chapel, Oxford; and Clare College Chapel, Cambridge.

 Promoters, please do not use this biography without permission.
 If a biography is needed for programming, please submit a contact form to ensure you receive an up-to-date version.